N0ise9/ITSC-4155-Software-Development/README.md

 ### Start LetsEat

 Now that our dependencies are installed and our database is running, we can run the code.
 Type `npm start` to start the project.
+When the server is running, go to a web browser and enter localhost:3000.
 To stop the project or to stop Prisma Studio hit `CTRL + C` in the running terminal.

 ## Tests